AtomicAirin/CubeMapTest/README.md

 *To ensure speedy entry, please notify Kaybeo on Discord once you submit a PR or Google Form.*

-## Other potential FAQs
+## FAQs

 ### When I submit an area, which "map" field do I choose?
-Try to pick the most *specific* option; if you're noting your Shopping District plot, add it to "Shopping District".
-If it's your base, it's probably best on "Global".
+Try to pick the most specific option:
+- `Spawn` for spawn builds
+- `Shopping District` for builds in the shopping district
+- `Global` for everything else (e.g. bases)

 ### If I submit an area to one map, will it show up on the others?
 Submissions to "Global" will appear on zoomed-in quadrant maps that they fit within.
 Otherwise, there is no cross-listing of maps.